 This honey has lots of phytonutrients, vitamins, enzymes, and amino acids.
 All of these improve the urinary system and the digestive system, fight against gastrointestinal ailments, and boost the immune system.

 Primarily, saw palmetto honey like this one is scarce since its source trees only thrive in a relatively small area of America.

 Florida’s landscape was once filled with the tropical saw palmetto.
 However, with urban development, the saw palmetto plant is slowly disappearing.

 Also, it takes a long time for the plant to grow and produce buds from where nectar may be gathered.
 And those that do blossom only produce limited nectar and produce honey in very small quantities.

-To sum it up, it takes an army of bees and plenty of mature trees to produce enough of this honey.
-Therefore, beekeepers have to be very patient if they want to offer this gourmet honey.
+To sum it up, it takes an army of honeybees and plenty of mature trees to produce enough of this honey.
+Therefore, beekeepers have to be very patient if they want to offer more of this honey.

 Delicious Hidden Treasure